 Mass Timber in Single-Family Homes (2024)

-BY EMILY DAWSON, AIA, LEED AP Architect | Owner, Single Widget
+By Emily Dawson, AIA, LEED AP Architect | Owner, Single Widget

 Overcoming the paradigm of site-built, light frame housing in the $570B construction sector